Japan second quarter machinery orders plunge; weak outlook challenges policymakers

 "The data suggests that any recovery in capital spending will be slack.
 What is lacking in Japan is companies' confidence in a growth outlook rather than inflation expectations," said Kyohei Morita, chief Japan economist at Barclays Capital.

-"Japan must act quickly to implement its growth strategy, tackling issues such as cuts in the corporate tax rate, labor market reform and promotion of corporate governance."
+"Japan must act quickly to implement its growth strategy, tackling issues such as cuts in the corporate tax rate, labour market reform and promotion of corporate governance."

 Core orders, which exclude ships and power generation gear, rose 8.8 percent in June from the prior month, well below a 15.3 percent gain forecast in a Reuters poll of economists, and following a record 19.5 percent drop in May.